firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/localtimestampntz.md

 {: .no_toc}

 The function takes the current Unix timestamp (in the UTC time zone), converts it to the time zone specified in the `time_zone` setting, and returns it as a `TIMESTAMPNTZ` value.
-Therefore, two simultaneous calls of the function can return a different timestamp because of the time zone conversion.
+Two simultaneous calls of the function can return different timestamps, due to time zone conversion.

 ## Example
 {: .no_toc}

 The following example assumes that the current timestamp is `2023-03-03 14:42:31.123456 UTC`.
-Observe how we get different `TIMESTAMPNTZ` values for different time zones:
+Observe how we return different `TIMESTAMPNTZ` values with different time zone settings:

 ```sql
 SET time_zone = 'Europe/Berlin';